MrLoke/Codejet-task/README.md

-# Codejet recruitment task 🔥
+# Codejet recruitment task

 ## Live demo 👉 [https://codejet-recruitment-task.netlify.app/](https://codejet-recruitment-task.netlify.app/).

 ## About the project 📝

 My approach to the project structure stems from my previous work, among other things.
 All files are placed in appropriate directories.
 I could also make a folder with constant variables, but I didn't see the need here, since it's a small project.
+Unfortunately, I did not have time to improve the unit tests, but you can still review their code.

 ## Tech stack 🧑‍💻